 Neuro-linguistic programming (NLP) is an approach to communication, personal development, and psychotherapy created by Richard Bandler and John Grinder in California, United States, in the 1970s.
-Bandler and Grinder suggest that there is a connection between neurological processes (Neuro), language (Linguistic) and behavioral patterns learned through the socialization process (Programming).
-Once these are recognized and understood, one can make a change on these programming to achieve specific goals in life.
+Bandler and Grinder suggest that there is a connection between neurological processes (Neuro), language (Linguistic), and behavioral patterns learned through the socialization process (Programming).
+Once these are recognized and understood, one can change this programming to achieve specific goals in life.

-When the nervous system is in self-protection mode, generation feeling of safety, and ability to connect with others are limited as well as the body’s physical response to healing mental and physical wounds since the body functions in the alert mode.
+When the nervous system is in this kind of a stuck mode, the generation’s feeling of safety, ability to bond with others, and self-expression get constrained.
+In these states, the body’s physical response to healing mental, emotional, and physical wounds and ability to move through a cognitive and behavioral change gets limited since the body functions are stuck in alert mode.